We are all incredible people, no matter what our journey is with postpartum depression.

 I want to stay still, I want to press pause.

-Can someone please put me in a glass box so I can watch life happen around me, without having to actually be part of it?
+I wish I could live in a glass box so I can watch life happen around me, without having to actually be part of it.

 Participating in my own life is exhausting.